-7.1 The Council may use capital receipts to reduce the CFR and, therein, to offset the MRP charge for that year.
+7.1 The Council may use capital receipts in the year in which they are received to reduce the CFR and, therein, to offset the MRP charge for that year.
 Any unapplied capital receipts will be available in future years and will be applied in a prudent manner.